Derkades/WebApp/docs/development.md

 docker compose up --build
 ```

-Before doing so, you will need to create a music and cache directory.
+Before doing so, you will need to create a music and data directory.
 You may need to change `user` in the `compose.yaml` file if your user is not using the default id of 1000.

 ## Installing dependencies locally